Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 ```

 3. Copy the docker-compose file in the development folder to the top folder of the repository.
-4. Edit the BUNDESLIGA_API entry by getting the value as shown in the README
-5. Edit the volume and replace /locationToWhereThisGithubIsDownloaded with wherever this repository got downloaded to.
+4. Edit the volume and replace /locationToWhereThisGithubIsDownloaded with wherever this repository got downloaded to.
-6. Then run `docker-compose up`
+5. Then run `docker-compose up`

 # Cypress